|Evolution in the News - March 2006|

 When the researchers unearthed their samples, they found that the patterns and extent of preservation of the faux-fossil birds were remarkably similar to those seen in actual fossils millions of years old.
 This resemblance suggests that the remains of ancient birds might have begun their process of fossilization in just such a way, Krauss notes.
 The team's findings may enable scientists to better interpret fossils and deduce the environments in which they formed, he adds.
 6

 Why would the sediment have to cover the body gradually?
 The scientists added the sediment all at once.
 Could that not have happened naturally?
 Ask the people in New Orleans how long it takes sediment to accumulate on the living room floor.
+[This was written shortly after a hurricane hit New Orleans.]
 That wasn’t a gradual process.
 Besides, if the sediments had covered the birds slowly, they probably would have decayed much more than if the sediments covered the birds rapidly.

 Notice that they only left the bodies in the ground 3 years, but they were already starting to look a lot like "million-year-old" fossils.